ApryseSDK/pdftron-react-native/README.md

 ### All Users

+For non-TypeScript users, this update will not automatically install TypeScript, and they can continue to use the library as before.

 Regardless of whether you use TypeScript, the following benefits are available:
 - Proper typings for our APIs which can be used in tools such as [IntelliSense](https://code.visualstudio.com/docs/editor/intellisense).
 This offers insight into the data being passed without referring to the [API documentation](API.md).
 - Greater type safety and reliability because we have migrated our source files from JavaScript to TypeScript.